-HIS 430 20th Century Chicano/a History (3)
+HIS 430 20th Century Chicano/a History (3) selected semesters

 Historical development of the Chicano community in the 20th century.
-General studies: SB, H.

-HIS 431 Social History of American Women (3)
+HIS 431 Social History of American Women (3) fall

 Examination of women's social position in America.
 Indepth analysis of specific women's issues in terms of change over time.
 Prerequisite: ENG 101 (or 105).
 General studies: L/SB, H.